ojarva/python-ledcontroller/README.rst

 Controller for LimitlessLED RGBW lights (should be compatible with easybulb/milight as well).

-Before using this, you need to use smartphone/tablet app to configure light groups to the gateway.
+Before using this code, you need to configure your gateway to connect to wifi.
+After that, configure light groups to the gateway.
 Configuring remotes has nothing to do with configuring the gateway.
-You can not mix white lights and RGBW lights to same group.

 See `github repository <https://github.com/ojarva/python-ledcontroller>`_ for more information.

-The code is based on the documentation available at `limitlessled.com <http://www.limitlessled.com/dev/>`_
+The code is based on the documentation available at `limitlessled.com/dev/ <http://www.limitlessled.com/dev/>`_

 Installation
 ------------